Health care

 Refugee Council Visit Website

+In England, there is free hospital treatment to asylum seekers with a current claim on Section 95 or Section 4 support, those refused asylum seekers who are receiving Section 95 or Section 4 support and unaccompanied children in the care of the local authority.[1]
 Free hospital treatment is not generally available to asylum seekers who are not on Section 95 or Section 4 support.
 Hospital doctors should not refuse treatment that is urgently needed for refused asylum seekers who are not receiving Section 95 or Section 4 support, but the hospital is required to charge for it.
 The hospital also has discretion to write off the charges.
-Any course of treatment should be continued if it is under way at the time when asylum is refused, and thus when Section 95 support stops for single people.[4]
+Any course of treatment should be continued if it is under way at the time when asylum is refused, and thus when Section 95 support stops for single people.[2]
+Accident and emergency services (but not follow-up in-patient care) and treatment for listed diseases are free to all including refused asylum seekers who are not on asylum support.

 Specialised treatment for victims of torture and traumatised asylum seekers is available, but is in short supply.
 It is provided by a number of independent charities, the largest being Freedom from Torture, the Helen Bamber Foundation, and the Refugee Therapy Centre.
-Specialist trauma practitioners, including psychiatrists, psychologists and trauma counsellors and therapists, also work in health authorities and trusts around the country, but they are few and access is extremely limited.
-Language and cultural barriers also hinder appropriate referrals from workers with initial contact, and impede asylum seekers’ own awareness of what is available.
-Smaller NGOs also specialise in counselling for refugees.[9]
+Specialist trauma practitioners, including psychiatrists, psychologists and trauma counsellors and therapists, also work in health authorities and trusts around the country, but they are few and access is extremely limited.[10]
+Language and cultural barriers also hinder appropriate referrals from workers with initial contact and impede asylum seekers’ own awareness of what is available.[11]
+Smaller NGOs also specialise in counselling for refugees.[12]

-In practice, inadequate levels of support, destitution and the charging regime impede and discourage access to healthcare.
 Mothers on asylum support who are required to move during pregnancy usually lose continuity of ante-natal care.
-Moves during pregnancy may take place including at very late stages of pregnancy, even when doctors and midwives advise against a move, and are thought to contribute to the far higher infant and mother mortality rate which there is among asylum seekers.[10]
-Moves sometimes entail a break of several weeks in antenatal care including monitoring and treatment of conditions such as diabetes or hepatitis, which need to be sustained during pregnancy.[11]
-Moves are not frequent once accommodation is allocated, but can happen for instance when an asylum seeker is allocated Section 95 or Section 4 housing away from the area where she has been previously living.
+Moves during pregnancy may take place including at very late stages of pregnancy, even when doctors and midwives advise against a move, and are thought to contribute to the far higher infant and mother mortality rate which there is among asylum seekers.[14]
+Moves sometimes entail a break of several weeks in antenatal care including monitoring and treatment of conditions such as diabetes or hepatitis, which need to be sustained during pregnancy.[15]
+Moves are not frequent once accommodation is allocated, but can happen for instance when an asylum seeker is allocated Section 95 or Section 4 housing away from the area where they had been previously living.

 In 2017 the government announced its intention to extend charging for many more frontline services (except GPs) and to introduce a duty for health services in England to check a person’s immigration status before treating.
-To enable this to happen regulations were introduced to Parliament; some changes were made in August 2017 and others in October 2017.[16]
+To enable this to happen regulations were introduced to Parliament; some changes were made in August 2017 and others in October 2017.[20]
 During a parliamentary debate the government agreed to review the impact of the regulations.
-There has been a lot of lobbying on the issue.[17]
-A report by Doctors of the World in 2017 concluded that people were being deterred from seeking medical care as a result of the charges.[18]
-A scoping study of the impact on maternity services conducted in 2017 showed similar findings.[19]
+There has been a lot of lobbying on the issue.[21]
+A report by Doctors of the World in 2017 concluded that people were being deterred from seeking medical care as a result of the charges.[22]
+A scoping study of the impact on maternity services conducted in 2017 showed similar findings.[23]
+A 2023 paper also suggested that fears of charging can deter people from accessing healthcare, although it noted that the quality of the evidence was ‘poor’.[24]

 The Refugee Council developed a range of health-related guides for refugees, asylum seekers and health practitioners including guides to maternity rights and therapeutic services.[25]